Malus domestica Borkh

 Its exceptional juiciness and flavour make it well-regarded for both fresh and hard cider.

-It’s available, October through May. it has a long shelf life and will still taste better than other apple varieties as late as May.
+Jonagold apple is available, October through May. it has a long shelf life and will still taste better than other apple varieties as late as May the following year.

 To store, keep apples as cold as possible in the refrigerator crisper.
 Apples do not freeze until the temperature drops to 28.5°F (-2ºC).